fdiengott/portfolio-svelte/src/routes/blogs/articles/csv-react.md

 Now you can go off and spreadsheet!

 Next up is PDFs!
-These are a little more involved than CSVs as I stated above, as it requires an external library to be used and the styling is quite different compared to regular CSS.
-Once it is done I'll link it here!
+These are a little more involved than CSVs as I stated above, as it requires an external library to be used and the styling is quite different compared to regular CSS. ~~Once it is done I'll link it here!~~ [You can find the article here](./pdf-react)!

 Until next time!